CMSC 477: Robotics Perception and Planning

 Course Logistics

 Welcome to CMSC477: Robotics Perception and Planning, a class by Prof. Yiannis Aloimonos.
-The course is freshly designed by Chahat Deep Singh, Levi Burner and Botao He which will also serve as the teaching assistants for this course.
-This is a hands-on course that deals with the integration of robot perception, planning and control on a real-world mobile robot.
+Levi Burner and Botao He will serve as the teaching assistants.

 All the class announcements will be made through Piazza.
 Please use Piazza to contact TAs, rather than email.